alex-nicoll/go-editor-builder/README.md

-# multi-life-dev-builder
+# go-editor-builder

-This repository implements a minimal build server for [multi-life-dev](https://github.com/alex-nicoll/multi-life-dev).
+This repository implements a minimal build server for [go-editor](https://github.com/alex-nicoll/go-editor).

 When a build dependency changes, the server is notified via a GitHub Webhook.
 The server then builds and pushes a new image to Docker Hub.
 If the build fails for some reason, the server sends an email notification to `alex.nicoll@outlook.com`.